-Excess resin can weep out of the valve stem area into the manifold plate during production.
-This can inhibit valve stem performance, create manifold thermal control issues, and damage electrical wiring.
+Excess resin can weep into the manifold plate during production.
+This can create manifold thermal control issues and damage electrical wiring.

 Mechanical hazard - risk of damage to the hot runner.
 Weepage must be cleaned before it completely fills the back side of the manifold pocket or covers any electrical wiring.